macintux/riak-application-guide/anti-patterns.md

 One useful feature of buckets is the ability to tune future key requests for that bucket (again, more later).

-The important Riak development anti-pattern is this: buckets are free *unless* you start tuning them.
+The caveat to remember is this: buckets are free *unless* you start tuning them.
 They're still relatively cheap, but creating thousands of customized buckets can bring Riak to a crawl.

+Bucket types with Riak 2.0 make it possible to define custom properties for large collections of buckets at little cost.

 ## Large objects